MHRA Authorised Representative Services

-LKW Medical Group can act as an MHRA UK Authorised Representative for your medical products sold in the UK after the transition period ends on 31 Dec 2020.
+LKW Medical Group can act as an MHRA UK Authorised Representative for your medical products sold in the UK.

 If you have products that require registration with the MHRA, use the contact form above and we will get in touch with you.